Getting ATOM and Staking It

 Your exchange has a withdrawal function that allows you to send your ATOM anywhere, including to your Keplr wallet.
 You must set this up.

 You need your wallet address.
-Since it is very long, you should avoid typing it by hand and instead copy it to the clipboard by clicking it in Keplr:
+Since it is very long, you should avoid typing it by hand and instead copy it to the clipboard from within Keplr.
+Click the "Copy Address" field:

 Now go back to your exchange and paste this address where asked.
 Confirm that it looks identical to the original you copied, and proceed with the confirmation the exchange requires from you: